RedHatProductSecurity/rapidast/README.md

 # RapiDAST

-RapiDAST(Rapid DAST) is an open-source security testing tool that automates the process of DAST(Dynamic application security testing) security testing and streamlines the integration of security into your development workflow.
-It is designed to help you quickly and effectively identify security vulnerabilities in your applications.
+RapiDAST(Rapid DAST) is an open-source security testing tool that automates the process of DAST(Dynamic Application Security Testing) security testing and streamlines the integration of security into your development workflow.
+It is designed to help Developers and/or QA engineers rapidly and effectively identify low-hanging security vulnerabilities in your applications, ideally in CI/CD pipelines.
+This will help your organization to move towards DevSecOps with the shift-left approach.

-Taking advantage of [ZAP](https://www.zaproxy.org/) and additional scanners(TBD), RapiDAST provides additional value as follows:
+RapiDAST provides additional value as follows:

-- Ease of use and simple automation of HTTP/API scanning, fully working in CLI with a yaml configuration
+- Ease of use and simple automation of HTTP/API scanning, fully working in CLI with a yaml configuration, taking advantage of [ZAP](https://www.zaproxy.org/)
-- Ability to run automated DAST scanning to suit various users' needs
+- Ability to run automated DAST scanning to suit various users' needs via custom container images
 - HTML, JSON and XML report generation
-- Integration with reporting solutions (TBD)
+- Integration with reporting solutions such as [OWASP Defect Dojo](https://owasp.org/www-project-defectdojo/)

 # Getting Started